 • People who working and living in Gurgaon and Delhi has to face several challenges of commuting and safety issues.
 Thus, having a home and that too a desired one would make life much easier for them.

 • It would end the unplanned development which is going since ages in Delhi.
-The problems of unauthorised societies, random buildings and then problems of further development because of them, all these are add-on benefits of the land pooling policy.
+The problems of unauthorised societies, random buildings and then problems of further development because of them, all these are add-on land pooling policy benefits .

 • Apart from 2-2.5 million houses, the DDA has joined hands with the private developer entities to bring a civic infra with world class social facilities such as hospitals, schools, amusements etc.